Virtio

 Request Result Queue

-When the Virtio daemon completes the processing of a request, it will put the related information into the request result queue and notify the driver program.
+After the Virtio daemon completes the processing of a request, it will put the related information into the request result queue and notify the driver program.
 To improve communication efficiency, based on the classification of Virtio interaction information, the request result queue is divided into two sub-queues:

 • Data Plane Result Sub-queue